Larry Newman, Founder / Director of Children's Music Workshop

 Bachelor of Music degree in viola performance at Indiana University.

-Leah has performed professionally with numerous symphony orchestras
+Leah has performed professionally with numerous symphony orchestras and has recorded

 with artists such as Brittany